Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-a-NextCloudPi-instance-using-nextcloudpi-config.md

 ![](https://user-images.githubusercontent.com/8775469/34511804-692730ac-f05e-11e7-9ab0-f0ad3500d4df.png)
 To enable/disable, type yes/no in the 'active' field, and adjust other settings to your needs

 We now have backups of our NC installation directory and database, no actual data included yet.
+Unless you choose to and type yes in the IncludeData field above.
 Next is a backup of the configuration files.
 ![](https://user-images.githubusercontent.com/8775469/34511805-6b475358-f05e-11e7-84a8-bb9b48995efd.png)
 Select destination for backup of configuration:
 ![](https://user-images.githubusercontent.com/8775469/34511811-72e6c85a-f05e-11e7-803f-bf306a539cf6.png)